 With 185 visa-free destinations, Norway offers the most global mobility among the compared passports.

-United States is a Schengen Area member, providing free movement across 27 European countries.
+Norway is a Schengen Area member, providing free movement across 27 European countries.

 United States